NFL Rumors: Chicago Bears Appear To Have Changed Course On Interest In Colin Kaepernick

 The Chicago Bears appear to have changed their mind on Colin Kaepernick’s comeback bid.

-After the NFL announced that the former San Francisco 49ers quarterback would be holding a public workout over the weekend, reports indicate that the Bears were among the more than two dozen teams that would have a scout in attendance.
-The subpar play from Mitch Trubisky has accelerated rumors that Chicago may be looking for a change at quarterback, and the team’s apparent interest in Kaepernick led many to peg the Bears as one of his most likely landing points.
+After the NFL announced that the former San Francisco 49ers quarterback would be holding a public workout over the weekend, reports indicated that the Bears were among the more than two dozen teams that would have a scout in attendance.
+Subpar play from their current quarterback, Mitch Trubisky, has accelerated rumors that Chicago may be looking for a change, and the team’s apparent interest in Kaepernick led many to peg the Bears as one of his most likely landing points.

-But as Kaepernick’s plans changed and the workout moved outside of Atlanta, the Chicago Bears apparently moved on as well.
-After initial reports that the Bears were one of the handful of teams to follow Kaepernick from his league-organized workout to one he put together privately, NBC Sports reported that Chicago actually backed out.
-The report noted that it now appears the Bears are out of consideration for Kaepernick, and Trubisky’s job is safe — at least for now.
+But as Kaepernick’s plans changed and the workout moved outside of Atlanta, the Chicago Bears apparently moved on.
+After initial reports stated that the Bears were one of a handful of teams to follow Kaepernick from his league-organized workout to one he put together privately, NBC Sports reported that Chicago actually backed out.
+The report noted that it now appears the Bears are no longer considering Kaepernick, and Trubisky’s job is safe — at least for now.

 In the wake of reports that the Bears had shown some interest in Kaepernick, a number of Trubisky’s teammates came out in support of him.

 “Mitch Trubisky is our quarterback.
-We are sticking with him,” said safety Eddie Jackson said in an interview with 670 The Score.
+We are sticking with him,” safety Eddie Jackson said in an interview with 670 The Score.

 The controversy that surrounded Kaepernick’s workout may hurt his chances at signing with any team.
 The NFL released a statement saying it was disappointed in Kaepernick for backing out of the workout that had been planned for him, though Kaepernick’s camp said they insisted on allowing media to tape the workout in an effort to bring full transparency, a provision the league would reportedly not allow.